-Gazprom should be called out for its hypocrisy, as the monopoly prevents other Russian oil companies from reducing their flaring by blocking them out of the domestic gas transit system known as Unified Gas Supply System (UGSS).6 So instead of saying Nord Stream 2 will improve the climate change situation, maybe Gazprom should invest and allow much required third party access for otherwise flared gas inside Russia?
+Gazprom should be called out for its hypocrisy, as the monopoly prevents other Russian oil companies from reducing their flaring by blocking them out of the domestic gas transit system known as the Unified Gas Supply System (UGSS).6 So instead of saying Nord Stream 2 will improve the climate change situation, maybe Gazprom should invest and allow much required third party access for otherwise flared gas inside Russia?

-In terms of climate change, Nord Stream 2 is bad for Europe, not just Russia.
-Experts point out that if gas transit through Ukraine is closed, then there is not enough available pipeline capacity from Germany in the eastward direction to feed all necessary gas to Central and Eastern Europe, especially during peak times.
+In terms of climate change, Nord Stream 2 is bad not just for Russia, but for all of Europe.
+Experts point out that if gas transit through Ukraine is closed, then there will not be enough available pipeline capacity from Germany in the eastward direction to feed all necessary gas to Central and Eastern Europe, especially during peak times.
 This means that the energy deficit will have to be covered, at least partially, by dirty coal.7

 In fact, Mikhail Korchemkin from East European Gas Analysis suggests that the so-called "capacity optimization plan" of Gazprom puts at risk the reduction of greenhouse emissions in the EU.
-By capacity optimization plan, Gazprom means that after Nord Stream 2 is launched, it will liquidate most of pipeline capacity at the Russian-Ukrainian border, effectively creating a deficit of peak gas in Central Europe.
+By capacity optimization plan, Gazprom means that after Nord Stream 2 is launched, it will liquidate most of the pipeline capacity at the Russian-Ukrainian border, effectively creating a deficit of peak gas in Central Europe.
 Renewable energy is supposed to be backed up by peak-load gas turbines, but without additional volumes of gas provided by the highly flexible capacity of the Ukrainian transit system, renewables would have to be combined with coal-firing plants throughout affected areas of Europe (for more on "optimization plan" see below).